 Mask MSR field definitions for L2 CDP remain the same as for L2 CAT.
-Capacity masks must be formed of contiguous set bits, with a length of 1 bit or longer and should not exceed the maximum mask length specified in CPUID.
+Capacity masks must be formed of contiguous set bits, unless otherwise non-contiguous capacity bitmask support is specified in CPUID enumeration for the resource type with a length of 1 bit or longer and should not exceed the maximum mask length specified in CPUID.
 As examples, valid masks on a cache with max bitmask length of 16b (from CPUID) include 0xFFFF, 0xFF00, 0x00FF, 0x00F0, 0x0001, 0x0003, and so on.
 Maximum valid mask lengths are unchanged whether CDP is enabled or disabled, and writes of invalid mask values may lead to undefined behavior.
 Writes to reserved bits will generate #GP(0).